Video: Green infrastructure for central Wellington post-COVID

 We held a seminar with speakers Paul Blaschke, Maibritt Pedersen Zari and Amy Hobbs about greenspace in Wellington city after the COVID-19 lockdown.
 Added to the existing challenges of climate change, demographic change and the biodiversity crisis the city now faces new challenges in the post-COVID-19 period.
-Video coming soon.
+Watch the video.

 Green infrastructure for central Wellington post-COVID